-1. Compliance with these requirements is necessary for property participating ("Property") in King County's Public Benefit Rating System ("PBRS"), a current use assessment program for open space.
+Requirements for Property Enrolled in the Public Benefit Rating System Current Use Taxation Program program for open space.
 Failure to abide by these requirements can result in removal of PBRS designation and subject Property owner ("Owner") to penalty, tax, and interest provisions of RCW 84.34.
-King County Department of Assessments ("DoA") and King

-County Water and Land Resources Division, Agriculture, Forestry, and Incentives Unit, PBRS Program or its successor ("PBRS Program") may re-evaluate Property to determine whether removal of PBRS designation is appropriate.
+King County Department of Assessments ("DoA") and King County Water and Land Resources Division, Agriculture, Forestry, and Incentives Unit, PBRS Program or its successor ("PBRS Program") may re-evaluate Property to determine whether removal of PBRS designation is appropriate.
 Removal shall follow the process in Chapter 84.34 RCW, Chapter 458.30 WAC and Chapter 20.36 KCC.